ck2860/CapstoneProject/README.md

 ```
 python 1trial.py 5
 ```
+>Note that if you use a different random seed for 1trial.py, the evaluation results may be different due to reinforcement learning and strategies.

 If you want to run 10 trials of greedy-based strategies of your chosen random seed.
 You should compile it by:
 ```